 Egg Yolk Oil

-Oil of Hen Egg Yolk has a long and storied history in alchemical and early medical literature.
+Egg Yolk Oil is one of our unique superpower ingredients that is a scarcely known natural source of retinol.
+Also known as Oil of Hen Egg Yolk, it has a long and storied history in alchemical and early medical literature.
 To the West, the oil was known as an exceptional anti-bacterial wound salve; to the East it was a panacea, with application ranging from skin sores, ringworm, grey hair, and hair loss, to assisting with digestive issues, ulcers, gingivitis, joint pain, and more.
+In the historical context, egg yolk oil was produced by various stovetop methods.
+In the modern era, we benefit from a higher grade product derived from CO2 extraction.

 REÅLEA Product(s) with egg yolk oil: Aurora, Meridiem, Astrum.